 Once completed, our digital platform will enable us to reduce the time and cost for industry and BSC Parties by simplifying the Change process.

-We undergoing this large scale digital development to enable us to accommodate our customers’ future needs.
+We are undergoing this large scale digital development to enable us to accommodate our customers’ future needs.
 It is also in response to the changes and transformation impacting the industry, such as decarbonisation, decentralisation and digitalisation, which are some elements that are currently reshaping the electricity industry.

 Launch of Elexon Kinnect